Economy to Europe for 32K Miles, Business for 80K RT with FlyingBlue!

 FlyingBlue, the combined frequent flyer program for Air France and KLM, slashes award rates on a handful of routes at the start of each month.
-They’re called FlyingBlue Promo Rewards, and June’s edition offers up to 50% off flights this spring from the U.S. to Europe when using miles – plus some great deals to fly business class.
+They’re called FlyingBlue Promo Rewards, and August’s rendition slashes 25% or more off flights from the U.S. to Europe – in both economy and business class.

 The one hitch with FlyingBlue is that they pass on some sizable cash fees when flying in and out of Europe.
 Expect to pay $100 to $250 on a round-trip economy flight, depending on which European airport you’re using.
 For business class, it’s closer to $530 in cash fees for a round-trip booking.

-FlyingBlue took a page out of Delta’s book earlier this year and implemented a variable award pricing system, where the price for a given flight in miles is constantly changing.
+FlyingBlue took a page out of Delta’s book last year and implemented a variable award pricing system, where the price for a given flight in miles is constantly changing.
 And much like Delta SkyMiles, that comes with some serious tradeoffs.

-Among them is their Promo Rewards, a monthly list of discounted travel opportunities between AMS or CDG and the rest of the world.
+Among the upsides is their Promo Rewards, a monthly list of discounted travel opportunities between AMS or CDG and the rest of the world.
 But this promo takes it even further by expanding the discounts to cities throughout Europe.

 If you don’t have the miles in your FlyingBlue account, don’t worry.
 FlyingBlue miles are among the easiest in the world to accumulate.